pratikrelekar/NielsenDSRS/README.md

 - [Getting Help](#getting-help)

 ## Main Features
-Here are just a few of the things that NielsenRetail does well:
+Here are just a few of the things that NielsenIQRetail does well:
-  - Efficiently manages Nielsen directory and hierarchy, simplifying the process for researchers and significantly reducing the time needed to navigate through Nielsen documentation.
+  - Efficiently manages NielsenIQ directory and hierarchy, simplifying the process for researchers and significantly reducing the time needed to navigate through NielsenIQ documentation.
   - Size mutability: Processes dataframes [**larger-than-memory**](https://examples.dask.org/dataframe.html) on a single machine through batch processing.
   - Distributed computing for terabyte sized datasets enhancing the overall data reading speed by utlising [**low-latency**](https://distributed.dask.org/en/stable/) feature of Dask.
   - Provides simple yet distinct commands for separating sales, stores, and products data for analysis purposes.